3.3.9.4 Post-Tenure Review Appeals

 • If the PTRAC decides that the evaluation itself is fair and valid, but the suggested course of action for improvement is not appropriate, the PTRAC may 1) hold meetings with the School’s or unit’s post-tenure review committee, the appellant, and the School Chair in order to reach a satisfactory solution, 2) remand to the School’s or unit’s post-tenure review committee with recommendations, or 3) refer to outside mediation.

-• The decision of the PTRAC is final and binding.
+• The decision of the PTRAC is final and binding in terms of the faculty appeals process.
 The prior decision of any other committee is not binding on the PTRAC, although the PTRAC may take such a decision into consideration.
 If issues before the PTRAC are being considered simultaneously by the Faculty Status and Grievance Committee, the Faculty Status and Grievance Committee proceeding shall be stayed until the PTRAC renders its decision.

 • The PTRAC shall not hear appeals concerning the formal plan of faculty development (PRP, PIP, etc.).
 This formal plan is established by the School Chair and the faculty member in consultation with the School’s or unit’s post-tenure review committee after all requests for reconsideration and appeals have been exhausted.